AngeloContrera5/finderapp-deletion-of-user-data/deletion-of-user-data-policy.md

 * Send an email to contacto.finderapp@gmail.com with the subject "Removal of user information from Finder"
 * Write the exact reason for the decision to delete the information from Finder
+* Write the email used at the time of registering in the application.
+In the case if you have sign in with google or facebook write the email used at the time of registering in the social media
 * Optional attach images or screenshots of any reason why you made the decision to remove information from Finder